Click here for the Baja Experts!

 • PUNTA ARENA

-North east of town on the point, dirt road north, right at junction.
+North east of town on the point, paved then dirt road north, right at junction.

 Another good sandy beach, protected waters, and closer to town.
 The inside bay is usually very calm and glassy!